jquery/learn.jquery.com/page/javascript-101/loops.md

 }
 ```

 You may also want to continue the loop without executing more of the loop's body.
-This is done using the `continue` statement.
+This is done using the `continue` statement:

 ```
 // Skipping to the next iteration of a loop.